WithComment/scrabble/README.md

 # Notes on changes

+## On Errors
+You'll notice we have 600+ errors.
+Not to worry, most of them are caused by moving the files around and renaming the packages.
+What you need to do is change the package declaration and re-import the internal modules e.g. entities.
+You don't have to deliberately go into every file and change it.
+Just change whatever file you need.

 ## InputData

 An `InputData` class should not contain any entity classes.
 Instead, pass in `gameId` so the interactor can use the `GameDataAccess` object to get `Game` from data storage.
 Also, add an empty constructor so that the input data can be automatically parsed from request body.